-The Institute for Rebooting Social Media (RSM) at Harvard University’s Berkman Klein Center for Internet and Society is seeking reviewers for a social media research project focused on the liability of social media companies and digital platforms across 49 countries in Sub-Saharan Africa.
+The Institute for Rebooting Social Media (RSM) at Harvard University’s Berkman Klein Center for Internet and Society is seeking volunteer reviewers for a research project focused on the liability of social media companies and digital platforms across 49 countries in Sub-Saharan Africa.

 If “A” posts illegal content that offends “B” on social media platform “C”, generally “A” would be primarily and “C” secondarily liable.
 However, through law, platforms may be exempt from such liability if they take specific laid down steps.